 Eating healthy proteins can boost your loved one’s physical, mental, and emotional health.
 However, consuming red meat could cause more stress and shorten his or her lifespan.
 To slow cognitive decline and prevent stress and anxiety, your loved one should eat legumes, nuts, poultry, and fish.
 Quitting red meat is a step toward living a longer, healthier, and happier life.

 Some seniors need assistance with daily activities or in making healthier lifestyle choices.
 Whether your elderly loved one needs part-time assistance with basic household chores or you need a break from your caregiving duties, the North Coast respite care experts at Home Care Assistance are here to help.
 All of our respite care services are backed with a 100% satisfaction guarantee, there are no hidden fees in our contracts, and we never ask our clients to sign long-term contracts.
-If you need a dedicated care worker for your ageing loved one, call us at 1300 LIVE-IN or (02) 6646 3527 today.
+If you need a dedicated care worker for your ageing loved one, call us at (02) 6646 3527 today.